 The best way to motivate staff is not a one size fits all approach.
 Trying to re-engage existing employees or motivating new ones can be a simple task, or it might take a little more work.
-However sometimes you get a bad egg who appears to be incapable of doing a hard day’s work – we’ve all met them.
-However reading this webpage helped me to collate a 10 ways how to motivate lazy staff:
+Sometimes you get a bad egg who appears to be incapable of doing a hard day’s work – we’ve all met them.
+However, reading this webpage helped me to collate 10 ways how to motivate lazy staff:

-Communication is The Key – If you think you’ve got a capable staff member but they’re under performing, there’s really no point beating around the bush – face the problem head on.
+- Communication is The Key – If you think you’ve got a capable staff member but they’re underperforming, there’s really no point beating around the bush – face the problem head-on.
 Call a formal meeting, sit down with said staff member and constructively discuss what’s going on, constantly reminding the employee of the important role they play to the business.
-In most cases, there’ll be a reason why they are under performing; it could be because of personal issues, unreachable targets or perhaps, they’re struggling with some part of their job.
+In most cases, there’ll be a reason why they are underperforming; it could be because of personal issues, unreachable targets or perhaps, they’re struggling with some part of their job.
 You’ll never know unless you ask.
-This conversation will give you an opportunity to help those who are genuinely struggling – but should also give those inherently lazy employees the kick up the backside they need to get back on track.
+This conversation will give you an opportunity to help those who are genuinely struggling.
+However, it should also give those inherently lazy employees the kick up the backside they need to get back on track.

-Set Objectives – Could your employee simply be lacking direction?
-Some people work better when they’re set strict targets – not everybody can or wants to work under their own initiative.
+- Set Objectives – Could your employee simply be lacking direction?
+Some people work better when they have strict targets – not everybody can or wants to work under their own initiative.
 This is often the case in collaborative environments where people have many different projects to complete and many different teams to confer with.
-Without some kind of guidance and structure, employees can get left with piles and piles of projects, to finish, without knowing which one is the top priority.
-Here is a great training web page on setting objectives structure – https://www.smartsheet.com/blog/essential-guide-writing-smart-goals Agreeing on targets and prioritising workloads with your employees will really give them a much more clear structure of what they need to be doing.
-If someone understand their role and the tasks they have been set, they are much more likely to succeed and enjoy their work.
+Without some kind of guidance and structure, it can leave employees with piles and piles of projects, to finish, without knowing which one is the top priority.
+Here is a great training web page on setting objectives structure – http://www.smartsheet.com/blog/essential-guide-writing-smart-goals Agreeing on targets and prioritising workloads with your employees will really give them a much more clear structure of what they need to be doing.
+If someone understands their role and the tasks you set them, they are much more likely to succeed and enjoy their work.
 SMART managers create Specific, Measurable, Achievable, Relevant, Time-based goals.

-Give Staff Incentives – I know it can seem pretty unfair to have to reward lazy staff members for simply doing their job.
-But the thing is; many (in fact most) people work well when they know that a reward is available if they exceed the (SMART) goals they’ve been set.
+- Give Staff Incentives – I know it can seem pretty unfair to have to reward lazy staff members for simply doing their job.
+But the thing is; many (in fact most) people work well when they know that a reward is available if they exceed the (SMART) goals you have set them.
 And you don’t have to just give incentives to your sales staff (although it’s easiest to for them).
 You can offer rewards to all staff members, perhaps based on work completed, successful projects and positive customer remarks etc. And – your incentives don’t have to be monetary!
 There are thousands of ways you could be saying ‘well done’ and ‘thank you’ to your team!
-If you want some ideas here is a great article – https://www.coburgbanks.co.uk/blog/friday-funnies/50-ways-to-say-thank-you-to-your-staff/
+If you want some ideas here is a great article – http://www.coburgbanks.co.uk/blog/friday-funnies/50-ways-to-say-thank-you-to-your-staff/

-Offer Progression – One of the best incentives you can offer your employees is a clear route for progression.
+- Offer Progression – One of the best incentives you can offer your employees is a clear route for progression.
 Would you want to be stuck in a role with no prospects of promotion, new responsibilities or change?
 Most people wouldn’t – and that’s when unhappiness and indifference start to creep in.
 Why exactly should I go the extra mile?
 I’m not going anywhere anyway.
-Working towards a possible promotion can have a massive morale boosting effect on your workforce and may just snap some out of their lazy slump!
+Working towards a possible promotion can have a massive morale-boosting effect on your workforce.
+It may just snap some out of their lazy slump!

-Address Any Training Issues – Of course, if you’re going to offer progression, you must have the right training in place to back it up.
-There’s nothing more frustrating for an employee than being unable to do a part of their job and having to ask for help all of the time.
+- Address Any Training Issues – Of course, if you’re going to offer progression, you must have the right training in place to back it up.
+There’s nothing more frustrating for an employee than being unable to do part of their job and asking for help all of the time.
 Their morale will fall, they’ll feel like a burden or they’ll start to get complacent (AKA lazy).
-If you develop employees through training, you are likely to be rewarded by a team who will be more committed and more capable of delivering success to the business.
+If you develop employees through training, you are likely to see the rewards.
+You’ll have a team who will show more commitment and be more capable of delivering success to the business.

-Give Them More Responsibility – Is your staff member lazy or just bored?
+- Give Them More Responsibility – Is your staff member lazy or just bored?
 Going back to point one – it’s time to have a chat.
-In most cases, your employee will admit that the reason they’re feeling demotivated (and a little bit lazy) is because they find the job too easy, don’t feel valued enough and are being underutilised.
-Handing over more responsibility will make them feel more valued and give added motivation to do well – it’s their neck and reputation on the line, after all.
+In most cases, your employee will admit that the reason they’re feeling demotivated (and a little bit lazy).
+It’s often because they find the job too easy, don’t feel valued enough and are being underutilised.
+Handing over more responsibility will make them feel more valued.
+It also gives added motivation to do well – it’s their neck and reputation on the line, after all.

-Determine Their Interests – Do you enjoy every single aspect of your job?
+- Determine Their Interests – Do you enjoy every single aspect of your job?
 Most people don’t.
 Are you good at everything?
 Most people aren’t.
-An important part of being a good leader is being able to identify your employees’ strengths, weaknesses, likes and dislikes and dishing them out in the most productive way for your team.
-If you can assign tasks based around personal strengths (for example, organisation, leadership, team-work) it really can boost productivity, morale and overall output in your office.
-If someone is apathetic towards a certain part of their role, they’re much more likely to do a bad job of it, I’m afraid – and that’s where your ‘lazy employees’ start to appear.
+An important part of being a good leader is being able to identify your employees’ strengths, weaknesses, likes and dislikes.
+You can then give tasks out in the most productive way for your team.
+If you can, assign tasks based around personal strengths (for example, organisation, leadership, team-work).
+This really can boost productivity, morale and overall output in your office.
+If someone is apathetic towards a certain part of their role, they’re much more likely to do a bad job of it.
+So that’s where your ‘lazy employees’ start to appear.

-Offer Support – Our personal lives have a real effect on our work.
+- Offer Support – Our personal lives have a real effect on our work.
 So when you first notice a ‘lazy’ employee, it’s really important to try and work out whether anything is going on in the background.
 Make sure you’re approachable and friendly and when you know there has been an issue, be as accommodating as possible.
-I promise you that the loyalty and respect you gain from treating your staff fairly (and like human beings) will be worth it in the long run.
+I promise the loyalty and respect you gain from treating staff fairly (and like human beings) will be worth it.

-Know When It’s Time to Give Up – There’s only so much you can do to motivate your employees.
+- Know When It’s Time to Give Up – There’s only so much you can do to motivate your employees.
 Sometimes, you’ve just managed to hire a bad (lazy) egg.
 If the rest of your team are performing well and seem happy and engaged, but one employee is trailing behind (and they haven’t got any personal issues going on) it’s time to make a change.
-Otherwise they’ll bring down the morale of the whole team!
-No one likes to work hard and then look across the room at a co-worker who gets away with bloody murder.
+Otherwise, they’ll bring down the morale of the whole team!
+No one likes working hard and looking across at a co-worker who gets away with bloody murder.

 Don’t Be Counterproductive

-Make sure to only give your staff work that they can realistically keep up with, or you will get stuck in a cycle where people are confused and don’t know what to prioritise.
+Make sure to only give your staff work that they can realistically keep up with.
+Otherwise, you will get stuck in a cycle where people are confused and don’t know what to prioritise.
 Learn when to welcome new opportunities which will grow your business, and when to say no to things that you can’t fully commit to.

 Move With The Cheese

-Come on then readers let’s hear how you get motivated for work!
+Come on then readers let’s hear how you motivate yourself for work!
 I want to know what videos you watch, which people or mentors you follow for advice.
-Share with me more information that I can include onto this article.
+Share more information with me that I can include in this article.
 I want more help and assistance to add another 1000 words onto here, several motivational videos you love and your personal opinion on this blog post.
 I want to network with you because synergising is so important in life.